salesHunter.iopricingB2B data

 • Business: 10,000 recipients per campaign

-4. Annual billing expected
+4. Annual billing is expected

 5. Limited enrichment depth

-Hunter.io is a great choice if:
+Hunter.io is a solid choice if:

-• You want built-in cold email campaigns in the same tool
+• You want built-in cold email campaigns in the same tool as your email finder

-Hunter.io falls short when:
+Hunter.io pricing falls short when:

-• Your team needs phone numbers alongside emails
+• Your team needs phone numbers alongside emails (most B2B sales teams)

-• You want waterfall enrichment across multiple data sources
+• You want waterfall enrichment across multiple data sources for higher coverage

 • You need ICP scoring or data normalization